Trustpoint-Project/trustpoint/docs/source/ci_cd.rst

 Overview
 ========

-GitHub Actions is used to manage automated workflows.
+GitHub Actions are used to manage automated workflows.
 Below is an overview of the key workflows included in the project:

 - **Behave Pipeline**: Runs :term:`behave` tests and uploads the results.